-The Republican nominee was 47-year-old Vice President Richard M. Nixon.
+The Republican nominee, Vice President Richard M. Nixon was 47-years-old, just four years older than Kennedy.
 He pointed to the peace and prosperity of the Eisenhower administration and assured the voters that he would maintain American prestige, leadership, and military strength.
 He chose Henry Cabot Lodge, US ambassador to the United Nations, as his running mate.
 Nixon struck many voters as more mature and experienced than Kennedy and led in the polls after the national conventions.

-Kennedy then challenged the vice president to a series of televised debates.
+The Kennedy and Nixon campaigns agreed to a series of televised debates.
 Many in the Nixon camp, including President Eisenhower, urged the vice president to reject the debate proposal and deny Kennedy invaluable national exposure.
-But Nixon confidently agreed to share a platform with his rival on nationwide television.
+But, a good debater, Nixon confidently agreed to share a platform with his rival on nationwide television.

 In 1950, only 11 percent of American homes had television; by 1960, the number had jumped to 88 percent.
 An estimated seventy million Americans, about two-thirds of the electorate, watched the first debate on September 26th.

 Almost overnight the issues of experience and maturity seemed to fade from the campaign.
-Studies would later show that of the four million voters who made up their minds as a result of the debates, three million voted for Kennedy.
-Nixon seemed much more poised and relaxed in the three subsequent debates, but it was the first encounter that reshaped the election.
+Nixon seemed much more poised and relaxed in the three subsequent debates, but it was the first encounter that helped to reshape the election.

 Down to the Wire